As a compassionate parent, you want your kids to be healthy, happy, relaxed, and well behaved. One way to get there is

 Benefits of mantras for kids

 Some sacred sounds and affirmation (especially Kundalini Mantras) are very musical.
 They have a pleasant melody that is fun to recite.

-The gentle repetition of a mantra is a relaxing and enjoyable activity for both parents and kids.
-And it can be truly joyful too.
+The gentle repetition of a musical mantra is a relaxing and enjoyable activity for both parents and kids.

 Help kids with sinus problems:

 Amazingly, science shows that reciting mantras helps kids with sinus problems.

-One of the main causes of sinus problems is that particles get stuck in the nose and other places.
-This reduces airflow and makes it harder for the sinuses to clean themselves out.
+One of the leading causes of sinus problems is that particles get stuck in the nose and other places, which reduces airflow and makes it harder for the sinuses to clean themselves out.